niclabs/development/_posts/2016-07-13-version-control.markdown

   This is an example of a local VCS, but there is also software with more advanced feature to do version control locally. *(RCS)*

-- **Centralized VCS**: Many times people do not write code own their own, so they collaborate with different people.
-To solve this issue the Centralized VCS were developed.
+- **Centralized VCS**: Many times people do not write code on their own, so they collaborate with different people.
+To solve this requirement Centralized VCSs were developed.
 This type of system have a single server that contains all the files and client check out files from there. *(Subversion, CVS, Perforce)*

 - **Distributed VCS**: Centralized solutions have an important caveat, there is a single point of failure, if the server goes down during that period nobody can collaborate.
 Distributed VCS clone a full backup of all the data at each client to solve this problems. *(Git, Mercurial, etc.)*